alzox/html2ai2json/README.md

 * Download the Selenium WebDriver and have the PATH env set correctly

 With all said and done, the project should run correctly... *Fingers Crossed

+## License
+This project is licensed under the [Creative Commons CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
+See the [LICENSE](LICENSE) file for more details.